wan0net/comfycon_talks/generated/talks/comfycon-au-2020-winter/is-there-anyone-on-board-who-can-fly-a-devsecops-plane?!.md

 ---
-title: Is there anyone on board who can fly a DevSecOps plane?!}
+title: Is there anyone on board who can fly a DevSecOps plane?!
 meta_title: ""
 description: ComfyCon AU 2020 Winter
 date: 4/11/2020